AngelescuCiprian/Basic-Calculator-in-C/README.md

 Run the program:
 sh
 ./calculator
-📷 Screenshot
-Enter A for Addition
-Enter S for Subtraction
-Enter M for Multiplication
-Enter D for Division
-Enter your choice: A

-Enter two numbers: 5 3
-The Addition is: 8.00

-Do you want to perform another operation? (y/n):
 📌 Contributions
 Any suggestions or improvements are welcome!
 You can fork the project and submit a pull request.